sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 ![bitlocker csp](images/provisioning-csp-bitlocker.png)

 <a href="" id="--device-vendor-msft-bitlocker"></a>**./Device/Vendor/MSFT/BitLocker**
-<p style="margin-left: 20px">Defines the root node for the BitLocker configuration service provider.
+<p style="margin-left: 20px">Defines the root node for the BitLocker configuration service provider.</p>

+<a href="" id="requirestoragecardencryption"></a>**RequireStorageCardEncryption**
+<p style="margin-left: 20px">TBD.</p>

 <a href="" id="requiredeviceencryption"></a>**RequireDeviceEncryption**
 <p style="margin-left: 20px">This setting maps to Policy CSP [Security/RequireDeviceEncryption](policy-configuration-service-provider#security-requiredeviceencryption) policy.
 The last write wins if RequireDeviceEncryption is set in both Policy CSP and BitLocker CSP.</p>

-<a href="" id="requirestoragecardencryption"></a>**RequireStorageCardEncryption**
-<p style="margin-left: 20px">TBD.</p>

 <a href="" id="encryptionmethodbydrivetype"></a>**EncryptionMethodByDriveType**
 <p style="margin-left: 20px">Allows you to set the default encrytion method for each of the different drive type.
 This setting is a direct mapping to the Bitlocker Group Policy "Choose drive encryption method and cipher strength (Windows 10 [Version 1511] and later)".</p>